 Things came to a head between the twins during Hanci’s run for Attorney General.
 Ko enthusiastically supported his mother and was a big fan of Stievo’s work with the FBI.
 Rae, on the contrary, was horrified by the law-and-order turn that his family had taken.
 He drew his inspiration from the man-of-the-people movement led by Aricame.
 Rae had had enough.
 Realizing that there was no middle ground between himself and his brother/mother, he left town.
-Though Texas had only been his home for a short while, Rae had made friends all over the state.
-Many of whom were involved in unsavory activities and criminal enterprise.
-It was with a few such friends that Rae went to after leaving him.
+Though Texas had only been his home for a short while, Rae had made friends all over the state, many of whom were involved in unsavory activities and criminal enterprise.
+It was with this unlawful group that Rae moved in with.
 In short order, Rae became involved in bank robberies, weapons trafficking, and a whole host of illicit transgressions.
-These crimes not only drew the ire of the state’s new AG (and the more loyal of her sons), but also the local vigilante groups.
+These crimes not only drew the ire of the state’s new AG (and the more loyal of her twins), but also the local vigilante groups.
 Of course, these groups were not above breaking some laws themselves – but only for the great good and never for reasons as base as greed and power.
-It was a rare occasion during this period where cops and vigilantes, badges and masks, came together to fight crime together.
+It was a rare occasion during this period where cops and vigilantes, badges and masks, fought crime together.

 After the Chicago Showdown, Aricame had stepped back from leadership of the national vigilante movement, leaving regional groups to organize themselves.
 This created an opening for Stievo.
 He changed course, reversing his office’s policy toward vigilantism.
 A new version of Operation Ahriman was disseminated: team with these extra-legal groups when it was advantageous to do so.
 He was going to steal Aricame’s network of wannabe superheroes away from him.
 It was the second time he had to compromise his values in order to gain some leverage on his rival, but he deemed it necessary.